onestardao/WFGY/ProblemMap/GlobalFixMap/RAG/eval_drift.md

   > If you need the full triage and all prescriptions, return to the Emergency Room lobby.
 </details>

+> **Evaluation disclaimer (RAG drift)**
+> Drift signals here are measured inside specific RAG pipelines and datasets.
+> They are debugging indicators, not proof that a system will stay stable in all real workloads.

+---

 When evaluation metrics **swing unpredictably** across runs (precision, recall, ΔS, coverage) even though the data and index appear unchanged.
 This signals **eval drift**: your evaluation harness is not structurally stable.